GabrielHoffman/mvIC/README.md

 </div>

-# Evaluate BIC for multivariate model selection
+# Evaluate information criteria for multivariate model selection

-mvIC extends the standard the standard Bayesian Information Criterion (BIC) to the case of multivariate regression.
+mvIC extends the standard the standard Akaike or Bayesian Information Criterion (AIC, BIC) to the case of multivariate regression.
 The model fit across many response variables is evaluated and the criterion explicitly considers correlation between reponses.  mvIC is applicable to linear and linear mixed models.

 Forward stepwise regression with the mvIC criterion enables automated variable selection for high dimensional datasets.